 What Is Public Liability Insurance?

-Owning a small business or being self-employed brings risks.
+Owning a small business or being self-employed brings risks and public liability insurance (PLI) may help reduce those risks.
 If your business interacts with customers and the general public, you need insurance to help cover some of those risks.
 For example:

 - A client comes into your office, sits in one of your chairs, and the chair collapses.

 - Someone walks by your office and is injured when your sign falls on them.

 - A member of the public is injured at an event your business sponsors.

 Public liability insurance may be the best solution to protecting your business from these risks.